 In 1966, in the context of fierce war, Saigon Special Forces Division 6 received orders to build a secret weapons bunker right in the middle of the city.
 Comrade Tran Van Lai, a military officer, secretly bought this house, dug a tunnel right under the floor without the enemy knowing.

 The house is only 37 square meters wide, but the basement is 2.5 meters deep and 8 meters long, enough to store tons of weapons.
-The basement entrance is hidden under the brick floor, camouflaged with… 6 regular bricks.
+The basement entrance is hidden under the brick floor, camouflaged with… 6 ordinary bricks.

 In particular, the tunnel has four escape holes connected to the drainage system, ready for soldiers to retreat safely in emergency situations.

-"I had read about the Saigon Special Forces, but when I saw the bunker in a residential area with my own eyes, the feeling was very different, I was shocked by the bravery and creativity of the Vietnamese people," Jack, a tourist from England, shared.
+"I had read about the Saigon Special Forces, but when I saw the bunker in a residential area with my own eyes, the feeling was very different, I was startled by the bravery and creativity of the Vietnamese people," Jack, a tourist from England, shared.

 During their two visits in 2005 and 2018, General Vo Nguyen Giap and General Secretary Nguyen Phu Trong left notes at the house, demonstrating the special historical value of this place.